Morriarthy/sway_dotfiles/README.md

 I will add screenshots and more details later.
 This is still WIP and I will try to reproduce my old Sway Theme.

+### VIM
+In case you want to use my VIM Config, please note that you will need to create some undo dirctories (./config/vim/undo).